rreece/rreece.github.io/outline-of-philosophy/invitation.md

 with naturalism, at the expense of much clarity in the term, but naturalism generally consists of varying degrees of either or both:

-1.  *epistemological naturalism* - an epistemic respect for science; a methodological commitment that the [scientific method](http://rreece.github.io/outline-of-philosophy/scientific-method.html) of justifying empirical claims is a route to knowledge, if not the chief or only route to knowledge.
+1.  *epistemological naturalism* - an epistemic respect for science;
+    a methodological commitment to
+    the [scientific method](http://rreece.github.io/outline-of-philosophy/scientific-method.html)
+    of justifying empirical claims as a route to knowledge, if not the chief or only route to knowledge.
     Science should be guiding in what we claim to know.
 2.  *ontological naturalism* - has a variety of claims and interpretations,